 The Maryland sex crime charges allege that the accused approached the victim, who was then 39 years old, as she got out of her car.
 He allegedly first threatened her with a handgun and robbed around $30.
 According to police officials, he ordered the woman to go to the rear of a nearby home before raping her.

 Before January 1, 2009, the collection of DNA from convicted felons was routine.
 But when 2009 began, Maryland lawmakers enacted a tougher law.
 This new law allows the collection of genetic materials from any defendant facing violent crimes charges.
 Court records state that the man accused in this case had a prior criminal record.
 This includes two minor drug possession charges in 2002 and 2003 and a charge of violating a 2007 protective order.

 Facing Sex Crime Charges?

 The experienced Maryland sex crimes lawyers at the Maryland criminal defense law firm of Alpert Schreyer, LLC have a proven track record of helping clients charged with rape, sexual assault and other sex crimes.
-After a free consultation, their skilled Maryland criminal defense attorneys can launch an immediate investigation into the charges.
+After a free case evaluation, their skilled Maryland criminal defense attorneys can launch an immediate investigation into the charges.
 We protect their clients’ rights, and work hard to have the charges dismissed or reduced.
 If you or someone you care for faces sex crime charges in Maryland, call 866-444-6363 or use our online form.